-Following are the PAC categories and a description of the events that have been pre-approved by APHA for inclusion in PAC.
+Following are the PAC categories and their description that have been pre-approved by APHA .
+Classes are grouped within each category as staff sees fit.
 If you compete in an event not covered by one of these categories, you may request that your event be included by writing to the APHA Performance Department.
 (Please refer to the current-year Official APHA Rule Book for complete rules.)

 - Barrel Racing—Restricted to cloverleaf